Posted on April 16, 2012 | | Categories: File Security

 Implement the appropriate technology solution

 Firewalls not only protect the company network from outside intruders, but can also help manage internal traffic.
-A managed file transfer (MFT) system allows specific types of transfers based on users' permissions or specified events so the inbound/outbound flow of data can be better managed and monitored.
-With an MFT system, audit logs are automatically kept of each data exchange, and files and emails can be encrypted and secured to ease worries that they might be sent to the wrong people.
+A managed file transfer (MFT) solution allows specific types of transfers based on users' permissions or specified events so the inbound/outbound flow of data can be better managed and monitored.
+With an MFT solution in place, audit logs are automatically kept of each data exchange.
+Files and emails can be encrypted and secured to ease worries that they might be sent to the wrong people.

 Given the multitude of data files that need to be moved in and out of your organization, and the need to create efficient workflows that allow employees to do their jobs while maintaining strict vigilance about data security, few facets of your business are more important than controlling your data flow.
 Getting information in the right hands and keeping sensitive data shielded from non-authorized access is an ongoing challenge, but education and the right tools are the keys to success.